 Advanced painting media and methods.
 Students are encouraged to develop their own artistic expression.
 Prerequisite for ART310: ART210.
 Prerequisite for ART410: ART310.

 ART311, 411 • Printmaking II, III

-Advanced work in selected media with emphasis on individual research and development.
+(fall, spring) 4 credits/semester Advanced work in selected media with emphasis on individual research and development.
 Prerequisite for ART311: ART220 or ART230.
 Prerequisite for ART411: ART311.